craigargh/cfg-python/lesson_plans/session_1.md

 Exercise 1.3: 5 minutes
 - Students will explore different methods and operations with strings
-- Get the students to share what each line does, first with their partner, then as a pair with the rest of the group
+- Get the students to share what each line does, first with a partner, then as a pair with the rest of the group
 - Students that make more progress should try to identify why the error message occurred